Cubie87/L2RocketSoftware/README.md

     - Gyroscope, Magnetometer, Temperature Sensor.
  - Barometer: LPS22
     - Ambient temperature sensor

-Communication with all modules over I2C.
+Communication with all modules is done over I2C.

 When powering on, make sure that the MPU (Low G Accelerometer, Blue Board) has `+z` facing up to ensure good calibration.